TGirls/concurrentDemo/README.md

 This project aims to help you to trade multiple cryptocurrencies on multiple platforms, such as CoinBase.

-Be aware that this proj
+Be aware that this project is not produ